ULHPC/tutorials/maths/Cplex-Gurobi/README.md

 Copy and paste the previous script into a file ```gurobi_dist.slurm ``` and launch a batch job using the ```sbatch``` command as follows ``` sbatch gurobi_dist.slurm```.

+## Next

+1. Download and try to solve other [miplib](http://miplib2017.zib.de) instances using Cplex and/or Gurobi
+2. Modify the number of parallel tasks